box/box-python-sdk/README.md

 ```

 The current version of the SDK is v3.x --- With this release support for
-Python 3.5 and earlier (including 2.x) has been dropped. if you\'re
+Python 3.5 and earlier (including 2.x) has been dropped. if you're
 looking for the code or documentation for v1.5.x, please see the [1.5
 branch](https://github.com/box/box-python-sdk/tree/1.5).